Colin reviews the Shimano GRX RX820

 In short, not really.
 GRX was the last of the Shimano family of performance groupsets to offer 12-speed gearing and has borrowed quite a bit from the current range of MTB components.

-Given the amount of time in the presentation devoted to inclusion, making things accessible and targeting the bulk of the market, if I had to speculate, I would expect we’ll see more mechanical shifting in Shimano’s next generation of MTB groupsets.
-That said, the internet has also revealed a Shimano patent for a wireless electronic derailleur, so who knows!
+Given the amount Shimano devoted to inclusion, making things accessible and targeting the bulk of the market in the launch presentation, if I had to speculate, I would expect we’ll see more mechanical shifting in Shimano’s next generation of MTB groupsets.
+That said, the internet has also revealed a Shimano patent for a wireless electronic derailleur and revived XT Di2 for e-MTBs, so who knows!

 But, following the launch of CUES, the road groupsets and now GRX, MTB has to be the next cab off the rank for a remodel.